- Search The Registry

 - Creating Support

 Edgar D. Nixon

 *Edgar D. Nixon was born on this date in 1899.
-He was an African American civil rights leader and union organizer.
+He was a Black civil rights leader and union organizer.

 From Lowndes County, Alabama, Edgar Daniel Nixon was the son of Wesley M. Nixon and Sue Ann Chappell Nixon.
 His adolescent years were spent in Montgomery.
 Nixon's mother died when he was a boy, and he and his seven siblings lived with several family members as youths.
 He received little formal education, but at six feet, four inches tall, and possessing a charismatic spirit and a deep baritone voice, he had a natural ability to organize and rally people around a cause.

 In 1926, Nixon and his first wife, Alease (who died in 1934), had a son, E. D. Nixon Jr. (1928-2011), an actor who went by the stage name Nick La Tour.
 His second wife, Arlette Nixon, became a fixture at his side in the Montgomery civil-rights movement.
 He was the head of the Pullman Porters Union's Montgomery branch and president of the local NAACP.

 He was director of the Montgomery Welfare League and the Montgomery Voters League at various times.
 Nixon had campaigned for civil rights, particularly voting rights, for years before the bus boycott.
 He was an unelected advocate for Montgomery's Black community, interceding for those who asked for his help with white officeholders, police, and civil servants.
 He organized a group of 750 men who marched to the Montgomery county courthouse in 1940 to attempt to register to vote.